 Need to brew for your whole crew?
 Then check out Hario’s flagship grinder, the Skerton Plus.
 With its slightly bulkier style and glass canister, I don’t personally think it’s the best choice for travel, but it’s still fairly lightweight at only 500 grams, and you get a 100-gram grind capacity.
 The hopper of the Skerton can even be attached to other storage devices such as a glass jar or plastic canister in a pinch, or for ease of transport.
 The Skerton is a great manual grinder for the home that could certainly hit the road for the occasional outing.

 If you’re ready to up your travel coffee game, I can’t recommend a manual coffee grinder enough.
 They’re affordable, portable, and plain fun to use.
 The travel coffee grinder you choose will depend on your specific needs, style, and budget.
 As you can see, there is something to accommodate everyone.

-Personally, I’m a fan of the Porlex Mini because it suits my needs at an excellence price point and I love that it fits right inside my AeroPress, creating the ideal travel brew setup.
+We’ve been clear in our praise for the VSSL Java.
+Personally, I’m also a fan of the Porlex Mini because it suits my needs at an excellence price point and I love that it fits right inside my AeroPress, creating the ideal travel brew setup.
 Next time you’re about to set out on a potentially perfect day, make sure you start it with the perfect cup of coffee.